Back to Blog

 Datadog

 Datadog is a tool for application metrics, alerting, and logs.
-If your service teams are using Datadog, they likely interact with numerous metrics and dashboards.
 With the Datadog Backstage plugin, you can embed graphs with the most critical metrics directly into your service catalog.
-This way, those metrics can be easily accessed by members of your team and other relevant users across the org.

 Kubernetes